 According to the Centers for Disease Control and Prevention, heart disease is the leading cause of death for women in the U.S. The American Heart Association estimates that 80 percent of heart and stroke events could be prevented by lifestyle changes and education.
-To keep your heart healthy, Forth recommends a Mediterranean-style diet, daily exercise, and to “know your numbers.”
+To keep your heart healthy, follow a Mediterranean-style diet, exercise daily, and “know your numbers.”
 Aim for a Body Mass Index of less than 25, blood pressure less than 120/80 mm HG, total cholesterol less than 200 mg/dL, HDL cholesterol 50 mg/dL or higher, LDL cholesterol less than 100 mg/dL and triglycerides less than 150 mg/dL.
 Talk to you primary care provider if you need help getting within the recommended ranges.

 Manage Menopause Symptoms

 Hot flashes, poor sleep, irritability and brain fog can all make the transition through menopause a pain.
-According to Forth, severe symptoms should lessen after about a year although some symptoms may linger for as long as 10 years as your hormones settle.
+Severe symptoms should lessen after about a year although some symptoms may linger for as long as 10 years as your hormones settle.
 But that doesn’t mean you have to suffer in silence.
 If symptoms are bothersome to you, talk to your provider.
 He or she can help you determine the right treatment options like supplements or hormone replacement therapy.